 Having a mindful relationship begins with having awareness.
 Ask yourself these questions:

 - Are your teens using their phones to avoid experiencing discomfort?

 - Are these acts facilitating interactions and activity that stands in the way of better mental health?

 - Is the constant phone checking taking away from teenagers sleeping better, seeing friends, and family?

 Consider the possibility that by disconnecting, parents and kids can actually connect.
 There is an opportunity for you as a parent to model mindful behaviors with your own phone and become more present for your children.
-Kids may then embrace their own opportunities to communicate effectively, enhance relationships, and find the value in presence.

 You can encourage teens to think about the intent and purpose prior to sending a message.
 If kids find themselves sending off a message to regulate an emotion or settle an impulse, encourage them to check in and ask themselves, “Should I be sending this right now?”